Tracking pixel for analytics Financial Risk Management, M.S. (Hybrid) | Southern Connecticut State University Skip to main content

 Leadership in Financial Decision-Making

-The MSFRM Program fosters leadership by integrating experiential learning opportunities with professional development initiatives.
+The program fosters leadership by integrating experiential learning opportunities with professional development initiatives.
 Students will have the opportunity to participate in the School of Business Life Design Academy to enhance their career trajectory and to position themselves for success in risk management and financial strategy roles.

 Diverse and Collaborative Learning Environment